sahanjournal/meet-your-attorney-hennepin/README.md

 npm start
 ```

 Now go to `localhost:8000` in your browser.
-You should see a copy of the Meet Your Mayor site ready for your customizations.
+You should see a copy of the Meet Your Attorney site ready for your customizations.

 ## Available Scripts